Equivariant formality of the little disks operad: Proof of the theorem

 \section{Proof of the theorem}

 Let $G$ be $O(n)$ or $SO(n)$.
 From the previous sections we have a functor $T\mapsto \Aa_G(\Dd_n(T))$ from the category $\cat{Tree}$ to filtered commutative dg-algebras over $\QQ$.
-This has an associated spectral sequence and we consider the functor given by its $E_{n-1}$-page.
+This has an associated spectral sequence and we consider the functor given by its $E_{n-1}$-page with its associated differential (see \ref{prop functoriality}).
 If $n$ is odd, then this functor has trivial differential.
 The following proposition deals with the case when $n$ is even.